 These are essentially the messages conveyed by the invoice below, issued by an energy supplier.
 Would it be the gas bill that was used to cook the fish on April 1?
 Or would this provider have a small problem of data quality?

 « It’s the computer’s fault »

-Improving the effectiveness of the invoice process, an impossible dream ?
+Improving the accuracy of the invoice process, an impossible dream?

 In our example, the cost for the company is limited to the printing and sending of a mail – multiplied by the number of incorrect client data/accounts that cause automatic mail sending – but we can easily imagine from this scenario that part of the invoices never see their amount collected by the company for the same reason of lack of data quality (incomplete or incorrect mailing address, wrong customer name…).
 And the result is then far more serious for the company than the cost of unnecessary mail.

-So, who’s at fault here ?
-Employees responsible for the processing ?
-The computer program ?
-The database ?
+So, who’s fault is it?
+Employees responsible for the processing?
+The computer program?
+The database?

 Model Driven Data Engineering